ryotat/talks.tokyo/README.md

 TODOs
 -----
+* Fix mailer.rb
+* Fix A-Z index for Japanese.
+* Support for non-latin characters in Ajax search.
 * Write tests.
 * Better, more coherent and intuitive URIs.
 Use resourceful routing.
-* Support for non-latin characters in Ajax search.
 * Better layout (for example, use drop down menus to group actions).
 * Get rid of the warnings about Rails 2.3-style plugins in vendor/plugins.
 * Replace error_messages_for (dynamic_form) with something more modern.